Gym attendance usually declines during winter. Can fitness club owners save on energy costs during this time?

 People are often discouraged to attend the gym during the run up to Christmas, so give them some motivation by arranging exercise classes during the holidays.
-Activities such as Zumba and MetaFit require barely any energy, aside from lighting and music, and it is a great way to inspire your members in typically slack months.
+Activities such as Zumba and MetaFit require barely any energy (at least in terms of gas and electricity), aside from lighting and music, and it is a great way to inspire your members in typically slack months.

 This is a tricky one, as many gyms attract members on the promise that they’ll have 24-hour access to the club, so you can’t suddenly turn around and say you’re closing at 8pm.

 This is where a bit of data analysis can pay dividends.
 Look back at attendance levels in previous winter months and see if any patterns emerge.
 If there was a two-week period in December when only a tiny percentage of members used the gym late at night, write it into your terms and conditions that you reserve the right to close early in off-peak periods.